 For many years intuition, experience, and creativity were decisive factors when designing interventions in human behaviour.
 However, this did not always lead to effective interventions.
 A famous example of this concerns a unique forest in the United States: a sign was put up at the entrance informing people that a lot of petrified wood had gone missing as a result of vandalism and theft.
 However, this intervention actually led to more of the wood being stolen (Cialdini et al., 2006).
 Closer to home there also are examples of well-known campaigns which are not always the most effective: a billboard with an image of Miffy proved to be more effective at increasing road safety than the “wordt geen slaaprijder” (don’t be a drowsy driver) campaign.

 During this Master’s track students have the opportunity to deepen their social-psychological knowledge and hone their research skills as well as learn about systematic, critical approaches to applied problems when influencing behaviour.
-Students work through various case studies to learn how to apply scientific knowledge and approaches to applied influencing-behaviour problems.
+Students work through various case studies to learn how to apply scientific knowledge and approaches to applied behavioural influence problems.

 |Studielast||60 EC, 12 maanden|